sakrenu/Notezy/README.md

 Notezy is an innovative project which aims at helping students make organized notes.
 It makes use of a lightweight OCR model to extract simple text from PDFs or classroom PPTs.
 It has an advanced text extraction model based on GPT-4o which works seamlessly for even handwritten text.
 The extracted text is further sent to a Large-Language-Model for structured notes generation.

 - Initially, we worked on open-source LLMs including Llama-2-7b, Mistral-7b, Gemma-7b, and Llama-3-8b.
 The performance with Llama-3-8b was good with few-shot-prompting, but hosting it would not be feasible as it requires a GPU with high enough VRAM.
-- Then we switched to make it a product based on OpenAI GPT models.
+- Then we developed it into a product based on OpenAI GPT models.
 The notes generation works best with GPT-4 with zero-shot prompting.
 - The project is still in the development phase, so buckle up and wait for new releases!

 ## Table of Contents